Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 # Django Tutorial Part 5: Templates

-This is part 4 of the tutorial.
+This is part 5 of the tutorial.
 Make sure you finished [Part 4](tutorial_part4.md)

 **Quick reminder**:

-In parts 1-4 you created the polls app and deployed it to production server with migrations and initial data.
+In parts 1-4 you created the polls app and deployed it to the production website, with migrations and initial data.

-In this part, you will add templates, which will enable your views to provide complete web pages.
+In this part, you will add templates, and enable the views to provide complete web pages.

 ## Reminder: how django works

 In a nutshell, the django framework carries out the following process:

-1. Gets a URL request from a web server
+1. Gets a request with a URL from the web server
-2. Decides what view function to call for that URL, and call this view
+2. Decides what view function to call for that URL, and call the view
 3. The view runs and returns a reposnse to django.
 4. Django handles the response to the web server

 Your job, as a django developer, is mostly to write views, and hook them to URLs.
 Django will do the rest.
-Although in time web applications can become very complex, this is still the crux: writing views and hook them to URLs.
+Although in time web applications can become very complex, this is still the crux: write views and hook them to URLs.

 ## Two Types of Views

 Generaly, there are two types of views:

 1. **Views that generate a complete web page**: The view function generates a complete web page, with HTML and everything.
-When django calls the view, it is the view responsibility to create the **web page & the data**.
+When django calls it, the view is responsibile to create the **web page & with the data**.

-2. **Views that return only data**: The view does not need to render a page, it just returns some data.
+2. **Views that return only data**: The view does **not** need to render a page, it just returns some data.
 The client is responsible for the rendering.
-A mobile app needs just the data, and then the app already knows how to render the GUI, or activate the audio, or show the video.
-Same idea for a rich-client web application, where the client gets only the data, typically via AJAX, and uses the client-side javascript to render the page.
+A mobile app needs just the data, and then the app already knows how to render the GUI.
+Same idea for a rich-client web application, where the client gets the data, typically via AJAX, and uses the client-side javascript to render the page.

 Both types of views typically involve some backend processing.
-But once this processing is done, the only-data view finishes.
+But once this processing is done, the "data-only view" finishes.
 It returns the data as-is to django.
-The page generating view still needs, however, to **use** the data and prepare a page.
+The view that generates a complete page still needs, however, to **use** the data and prepare a page.

 Here is a simple workflow of these views: